 Explore the way people are writing and thinking about archaeology now - take notes as you read, and use these articles as a springboard to dig deeper!

 Eidolon 🔗 An online journal for scholarly writing about Classics that isn’t formal scholarship.
+There hasn't been a post in a few years, but some of the posts might be relevant to you (bear in mind the age of these posts though!)

 That Magister 🔗 🌟 A very useful collection of resources on a variety of archaeology-related topics, including an extensive reading list of suggestions for university applicants.